Last Updated on February 18, 2022 by Mark Ferguson

 - FSBO: For sale by owner houses are another great way to get deals.
 Sellers may not want to use a real estate agent for many reasons, so they list the house for sale on their own.
 Often, they underprice the home, which leaves an opportunity for investors to pick up the property.

-Part 1: How to buy a house from a foreclosure auction
+Part 1: How to buy a foreclosure from an auction

 There are many different types of real estate auctions that come with varying amounts of risk.
 The riskiest auctions are the local foreclosure sales because they require the quickest payment with the least amount of due diligence available.
 Every state has different laws regarding foreclosure auctions, which will make it very tough for inexperienced buyers.
 Make sure you know your local laws before bidding!